The Lapeer County Community Foundation

 The Foundation is a tax-exempt public charity created by and for the people of Lapeer County.
 It enables the people of Lapeer County with philanthropic interests to easily and effectively support the issues they care about most — immediately or through their will.
 Donors may contribute a variety of assets, most of which are eligible for federal tax deductions.

-In its 23 year history, the Lapeer County Community Foundation has given over $4.01 million to brighten the lives of many in our community in areas such as education, healthcare, the arts, environment and economy.
+In its 25 year history, the Lapeer County Community Foundation has awarded over $5 million to brighten the lives of many in our community in areas such as education, healthcare, the arts, environment and economy.
 These grants would not have been possible without your generous donations.

 Give today.
 Impact tomorrow.